 - The assault was made with a deadly weapon.

-Beating an Aggravated Assault Charge in Okaloosa County
+Defending an Aggravated Assault charge in Okaloosa County

-If you are facing charges of Aggravated Assault, it is important to have a proactive, dedicated advocate on your side to ensure that the prosecuting attorney cannot prove the necessary elements to convict you of Aggravated Assault.
-The team at Flaherty Defense Firm has years of specialized experience and training doing that very thing.
+It is important to have a proactive, dedicated advocate on your side to ensure that the prosecuting attorney cannot prove the necessary elements to convict you of Aggravated Assault.
+I have years of specialized experience and training doing that very thing.
 In many cases, the reputation of your attorney plays a large part in the overall outcome of your case.
 The State Attorney’s Office knows that I am not afraid to go to trial and they also know my track record of winning.
-Although no two cases are exactly the same, we investigate every aspect of each case to ensure our clients get the results they need to move on with their lives.
-Call Flaherty Defense Firm today to discuss how an Okaloosa County Aggravated Assault lawyer can help get you through this stressful time.
-We are available 24/7 at (850) 243-6097 and are ready to defend you.
+Although no two cases are exactly the same, I investigate every aspect of each case to ensure my clients get the results they need to move on with their lives.